Minister Humphreys launches online genealogy toolkit for schools to help students discover their family history

 The website provides tips on how to find your ancestors, and brings together a range of online resources.
 Through informative videos and step-by-step guides, case studies and targeted tasks, students can learn how to explore the vast array of Irish historical records available online, including the census, civil records, military archives and church registers.

-Speaking today Minister Humphreys said:
+Speaking at the launch, Minister Humphreys said:

 “There is such a vast array of online historical records available, the challenge can often be knowing where to start.
 This new genealogy toolkit gives ample tips on how to do just that.
 It provides students with a step-by-step guide on how to search through a range of online databases and archives, allowing them to explore their family history.